Email List Building: 8 Best List Building Strategies for 2023

 Just like any marketing, there are best practices to follow that can help your email list building efforts if followed, or hinder them if not.
 The recommended best practices include strategies like:

 Send a welcome email or series.
 Nobody likes to feel as though they’re just a number.
-Once you have a subscriber’s email address, you must work to retain it.
+Once you have subscribers’ email addresses, you must work to retain them.
 Plus, if you don’t nurture your lead, your previous acquisition efforts become useless.
 Make sure you have a welcome series set up to introduce new users to your brand.

-To summarize, even into 2021, email list building continues to come out top of the most popular and effective marketing strategies.
-Engaging on a personal level with customers is where email marketing is unrivaled.
+To summarize, even into 2023, email list building continues to come out top of the most popular and effective marketing strategies.
+Engaging on a personal level with customers is where email marketing is unrivalled.
 Curated and highly personalized email lists are guaranteed to drive repeat business for your eCommerce website.